learning-zone/java-basics/JDBC-questions.md

 }
 ```
 #### Q. What is JDBC Driver?
+JDBC Driver is a software component that enables java application to interact with the database.
+There are 4 types of JDBC drivers:

+* JDBC-ODBC bridge driver
+* Native-API driver (partially java driver)
+* Network Protocol driver (fully java driver)
+* Thin driver (fully java driver)

 #### Q. What are the JDBC API components?
 #### Q. What is the role of JDBC DriverManager class?
 #### Q. What is JDBC Connection interface?